malloblenne/guardian/README.md

  * Install pyscroll

 ## How to play

+### Keyboard

- The player spaceship can be controlled using the arrow keys and firing with the spacebar.
+ * The player spaceship can be controlled using the arrow keys
+ * Spaceship shoots pressing the space bar.
- To restart the game after a game over, press the return key.
+ * To restart the game after a game over, press the return key.
- To pause and unpause the game press the key p.
+ * To pause and unpause the game press the key p.
- To zoom x2 press the key 2.
+ * To zoom x2 press the key 2.
 For the original NES zoom, press 1.

+### Joypad

+ * Spaceship moves with joypad arrows
+ * Press any buttons (numbers < 8) to shoot
+ * Press button 7 or 8 to pause

 ## Copyright